asen/smg/docs/index.md

 Most properties are optional except:

-- the **object id**: (the key after the dash defining the start of the object, *host.localhost.sysload* in the example) must be unique for the local SMG instance and consist only of alpha-numeric characters and the '\_', '-' and '.' symbols.
+- **object id** - in the old syntax that would be the key after the dash defining the start of the object, *host.localhost.sysload* in the example.
+The new syntax explicitly sets the id key/value.
+It must be unique for the local SMG instance and consist only of alpha-numeric characters and the '\_', '-' and '.' symbols.
 By convention, ids should be defined like **&lt;class>.&lt;subclass>\[.&lt;subclass>\...].&lt;object>**,